marykdev/AI-ML-DL-Portfolio/README.md

    - **Techniques**: Data cleaning, feature engineering, model tuning.
    - **Libraries**: Scikit-Learn, Pandas, Seaborn.

-> *Note: This is a sampling of some projects.
-More projects can be found within the repository folders.*

-## Project Structure

-Each project in this portfolio follows a similar structure for consistency and readability.

 ## Skills Demonstrated

 Through these projects, I’ve developed and showcased the following skills: